MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/assign-user-roles.md

 ## Assign an additional role to a user

-Follow these steps to assign a role to a user who already has a role assigned.
+Follow these steps to assign a role to a user who already has one or more roles assigned.

 1. On the **Workplace Analytics | Users and groups** page, select **Add user**.
 This opens the **Add Assignment** page.